 Be Direct When a Gap in Employment is Objectively Positive

 Some gaps in employment are positive things.
 Even so, you still need to address them.
 Otherwise, a potential employer might make assumptions.
 Instead, take advantage of the opportunity to share something positive.
-Address your gap directly if you have taken time to care for a family member, returned to school, taken a hiatus to do volunteer work, or worked on an independent project.
+Address your gap directly if you are a homemaker returning to work, received a fellowship to pursue an academic interest, taken a hiatus to do volunteer work, or worked on an independent project.
 Not only will this clear up any misunderstandings, but it could also be a positive addition to your application packet.

 Executive Career Coach